Cognitive Disorders – Modern Symptoms Of A Generation.

-Cognitive Disorders –Modern Symptoms of a ‘Generation’.
+Cognitive Disorder –Modern Symptoms of a ‘Generation’.

 Looking back on your childhood, did your parents ever restrict your movements?
 Could you come and go as a child, play out in the street with your friends, walk or cycle to local parks for hours on end, roam for miles over local fields with your friends and get home just in time for dinner and at dusk?
 Did your parents trust you to be able to negotiate busy streets, not talk to strangers… in fact trust you to tell them where you were going and what time you would be home?